Skip to main content

 Execution model

 All work in Deck is asynchronous.
-When you call the API to open a connection or run a task, you get an immediate response with a connecting or queued status.
+When you call the API to run a task, you get an immediate response with a queued status.
 The actual work happens in the background.

 1